Paulescu/build-and-deploy-real-time-feature-pipeline/README.md

 ## Cool, but how can I implement one?
 Python alone is **not** a language designed for speed 🐢, which makes it unsuitable for real-time processing.
 Because of this, real-time feature pipelines were usually writen with Java-based tools like Apache Spark or Apache Flink.

-However, things are changing fast with the emergence of Rust 🦀 and libraries like **[Bytewax 🐝](https://bytewax.io/?utm_source=pau&utm_medium=partner&utm_content=github)** that expose a pure Python API on top of a highly-efficient language like Rust.
+However, things are changing fast with the emergence of Rust 🦀 and libraries like **[Bytewax 🐝](https://github.com/bytewax/bytewax?utm_source=pau&utm_medium=partner&utm_content=github)** that expose a pure Python API on top of a highly-efficient language like Rust.

 So you get the best from both worlds.

 - Rust's speed and performance, plus
-- Python rich ecosystem of libraries.
+- Python-rich ecosystem of libraries.

-So you can develop highly peformant and scalable real-time pipelines, leveraging top-notch Python libraries.
+So you can develop highly performant and scalable real-time pipelines, leveraging top-notch Python libraries.

 <p align="center">
   <h3 align="center">🦀 + 🐝 + 🐍 = ⚡</h3>